Pope Francis focused on ‘this world.’ He angered some, and inspired many others.

 He showed the world how he believed migrants should be treated, in one case turning a Holy Week tradition of washing feet into a powerful symbol of acceptance: The pope washed and kissed the feet of Muslim migrants.

-Francis understood the church as something “of the people,” and that implies a church focused on “this world,” says Neomi de Anada, executive director of the International Marian Research Institute at the University of Dayton.
+Francis understood the church as something “of the people,” and that implies a church focused on “this world,” says Neomi De Anda, executive director of the International Marian Research Institute at the University of Dayton.
 That pushed many out of their comfort zones, she says, because if one is focused on “this world,” they must focus on migrants, incarcerated people, children, and beyond.

 For those working in the trenches of global migration, Francis’ example eased some of the stresses inherent in their jobs.

-Note: Editor's note: This article, originally published April 24, 2025, has been updated with the correct spelling of the name of the executive director of the International Marian Research Institute.